Statistical learning theory

 Another placeholder far from my own background.

-Given some amount of noisy data, how complex a model can I learn before I’m going to be failing to generalize to new data?
-If I can answer this question a priori, I can fit a complex model with some messy hyperparameter and choose that hyperparameter without doing boring cross-validation.
-When I did statistics we talked about this in terms of regularisation and [model selection(./model_selection.html).
-However, the ML people started thinking about this form the other end.
+Given some amount of noisy data, how complex a model can I learn?
+How can I know how well it will generalize to new data?
+If I can answer such questions a priori, I can fit a complex model with some messy regularisation hyperparameters and choose those hyperparameters analytically.

-Depending on your training you might think about this in terms of Rademacher complexity, Gaussian complexity, Vapnik-Chernovenkis dimension, bias-variance tradeoffs… Modern results seem to appeal to concentration inequalities.
-Also apparently stability of estimators gets you somewhere?
+Depending on your training, you might have encountered bounds in terms of Rademacher complexity, Gaussian complexity, Vapnik-Chernovenkis dimension, bias-variance tradeoffs… Modern results seem to appeal to concentration inequalities.
+Also, apparently stability of estimators gets you somewhere?

-AFAICT, nice statistical learning results apply to particular classes of models; e.g. SVMs and kernel regressions have built-in sample complexity results under the right loss function, but the ground gets rapidly shakier as you generalize.
+AFAICT, nice statistical learning results apply to rather restricted classes of models; e.g. SVMs and kernel regressions have built-in sample complexity results under the right loss function, but the ground gets rapidly shakier as you generalise to the models we actually use in practice.

 1 VC dimension